Ir al contenido

 • D.62 Social benefits other than social transfers in kind

-• D.632 Social transfers in kind: production purchased on the market
+• D.632 Social transfers in kind: production acquired on the market

 • D.7 Other current transfers